LuxTurrim5G builds the key enablers for Digital Smart City

 “This ambitious multi-disciplinary joint R&D project gathers together ten innovative companies and three research institutes to develop and pilot the critical technical solutions regarding composite and antenna materials, smart light pole designs, miniaturized 5G base stations, integrated sensors as well as novel services and business models” says Coordinator of the project Markku Heino from Spinverse.

-The partners include Nokia Bell Labs, Sitowise, Exel Composites, Premix, Lammin Windows and Doors, Vaisala, Teleste, Indagon, C2 Smart Light, VTT, Tampere University of Technology (TUT), Aalto University and Spinverse.
-The project, set in first phase for three years, is funded by the companies and Tekes.
-LuxTurrim5G aims to proceed fast from R&D to piloting as the first parts of the novel 5G smart light pole based test network will be built in Nokia Campus Espoo already by the end of 2017.
-Espoo city is involved in the project supporting the implementation and learning the practical design aspects of smart city infrastructure.
+The partners include Nokia Bell Labs, Sitowise, Exel Composites, Premix, Lammin Windows and Doors, Vaisala, Teleste, Indagon, C2 Smart Light, VTT, Tampere University of Technology (TUT), Aalto University, and Spinverse.
+The project, set in the first phase for three years, is funded by the companies and Tekes.
+LuxTurrim5G aims to proceed fast from R&D to piloting as the first parts of the novel 5G smart light pole-based test network will be built in Nokia Campus Espoo already by the end of 2017.
+Espoo city is involved in the project supporting the implementation and learning of the practical design aspects of smart city infrastructure.

 “The LuxTurrim pilot is a marvelous example of the ways Nokia and Espoo are building a smart city of the future and its requisite infrastructure in collaboration.
 Smart light pole networks will provide lucrative business opportunities for companies both large and small in the future”, says Tuula Antola, Director for Economic Development at City of Espoo.